rgieseke/textredux/tour.md

----
-layout: default
----

 # Visual tour

 ![Open file](images/fs_listing.png)

-Above you can see the open file screen for the TextAdept directory, displaying a normal directory listing.
+Above you can see the open file screen for the Textadept directory, displaying a normal directory listing.
 To narrow the file list just type some characters.
 To change to the parent directory either select the '`..`' entry or press `backspace`.